-The Superior Council of the Magistrature is presided over by the President of the Republic assisted by the President of the Supreme Court, Vice President.
+The Superior Council of the Magistrature is presided over by the President of the Republic assisted by the Minister responsible for Justice, Vice President.

-The legislative power is represented within the Superior Council of the Magistrature by five parliamentarians chosen by the President of the National Assembly from different parties.
+The legislative power is represented within the Superior Council of the Magistrature by three Deputies and two Senators chosen by the President of each Chamber of the Parliament from the different parliamentary groups, and having consultative voice.